Oxalyl chloride: Preparation

-Oxalyl chloride was first prepared in 1892 by the French chemist Adrien Fauconnier, who reacted diethyl oxalate with phosphorus pentachloride.
+Oxalyl chloride was first prepared in 1892 by the French chemist Adrien Fauconnier, who treated diethyl oxalate with phosphorus pentachloride.
 It can also be prepared by treating oxalic acid with phosphorus pentachloride.

 Oxalyl chloride is produced commercially from ethylene carbonate.
-Photochlorination gives the tetrachloride, which is subsequently degraded:
+Photochlorination gives the perchloroethylene carbonate C2Cl4O2CO and hydrogen chloride HCl, which is subsequently degraded to oxalyl chloride and phosgene COCl2: